UBCFormulaElectric/Consolidated-Firmware/specs.md

 ### PDM AIR-Closed State <a name="PDM_AIR_CLOSED"></a>
 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
-PDM-19 | E-fuse enabling | The PDM must enable all e-fuse outputs in the AIR-Closed state, except for the inverters, which depend on the following:. <br/> <br/> If the start switch is off AND the car is travelling slower than 10km/h, both inverters must be disabled.
+PDM-19 | Selective e-fuse enabling | The PDM must enable all e-fuse outputs in the AIR-Closed state, except for the inverters, which depend on the following:. <br/> <br/> If the start switch is off AND the car is travelling slower than 10km/h, both inverters must be disabled.
 Otherwise, both inverters must be enabled, to protect against BEMF.
 PDM-18 | Entering the AIR-Closed state | The PDM must enter the AIR-Closed state when the BMS closes the contactors.
 PDM-20 | Exiting the AIR-Closed state | The PDM must enter the AIR-Open state when the BMS opens the contactors.